 Reliable, high quality water is a basic need essential to everyone.
-It is, therefore, worth knowing the specific details about your water quality.
-The Sewerage & Water Board 2016 Water Quality Report explains where New Orleans' water comes from, what's in it, how it's monitored, tested, treated, delivered and more.
+Everyone, therefore, has a vested interest in knowing the specific details about your water quality.
+The Sewerage & Water Board 2017 Water Quality Report explains where New Orleans' water comes from, what's in it, how it's monitored, tested, treated, delivered and more.

-The Sewerage & Water Board employees are proud that, once again, the first-rate quality drinking water they produced in 2016 met or exceeded all U.S. Environmental Protection Agency water quality standards and regulations.
+The Sewerage & Water Board employees are proud that, once again, the first-rate quality drinking water they produced in 2017 met or exceeded all U.S. Environmental Protection Agency water quality standards and regulations.
 The Sewerage & Water Board delivered this high quality and abundant water supply to homes and businesses in Orleans Parish for drinking, personal care and fire-fighting needs.
 A team of expert managers, engineers, operators, machinists, laboratory chemists, technicians, environmental experts, pumping and power professionals, experienced pipe, valve and fire hydrant repair crews and administrative support personnel all work to achieve a single goal.
-That goal is a safe and steadfast water supply for the citizens of New Orleans.
+That goal is a safe and dependable water supply for the citizens of New Orleans.